Use the RudderStack iOS SDK to send events from your iOS apps to various destinations.

 // swift-tools-version:5.5// The swift-tools-version declares the minimum version of Swift required to build this package.importPackageDescriptionletpackage=Package(name:"RudderStack",products:[// Products define the executables and libraries a package produces, and make them visible to other packages..library(name:"RudderStack",targets:["RudderStack"]),],dependencies:[// Dependencies declare other packages that this package depends on..package(url:"git@github.com:rudderlabs/rudder-sdk-ios.git",from:"1.8.0")],targets:[// Targets are the basic building blocks of a package.
 A target can define a module or a test suite.// Targets can depend on other targets in this package, and on products in packages this package depends on..target(name:"RudderStack",dependencies:[.product(name:"Rudder",package:"rudder-sdk-ios")]),.testTarget(name:"RudderStackTests",dependencies:["RudderStack"]),])

-Put this code in your AppDelegate.m file under the method didFinishLaunchingWithOptions:
+Put the following code in your AppDelegate.m file under the method didFinishLaunchingWithOptions:

 You can disable these events using the withTrackLifecycleEvents method of RSConfigBuilder and passing false.
 However, it is highly recommended to keep them enabled.